Brandoncyu/connect4-react/README.md

 This is a Connect Four game built on React.
 Two players will be able to use this game.

+A version of this game built in Vanilla JavaScript.
+You can find it [here](https://github.com/Brandoncyu/connect4-vanilla).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites